anasaraujo/anasaraujo/README.md

 ### ⚡ 3 random facts about me:  ###
 <div>
     I love people!
-I love socializing, sharing thougths and knwoledge, I like the personal "contact" even when at distance of a VideoCall :).
+I love socializing, sharing thougths and knwoledge, I like personal "contact" even when at distance of a VideoCall :).
     I live and work in Portugal, remotely... and I am not afraid of challenges :) and adventures.
     Favorite things to do: swimming, socializing, traveling, yoga, deep-house music and "cracking" the code.
 </div>